 During the interaction, the officer indicates that without a direct statement from the alleged victim or specific details regarding an incident, it would be difficult for law enforcement to proceed with an investigation.
 The Nichols express uncertainty about filing a formal police report under those circumstances, while also discussing the seriousness of their concerns.
 The footage confirms that the Nichols made contact with law enforcement, though it appears that a police report was not filed at that time.

-Importantly, the Nichols indicate that the suspected abuse occurred in 2011-2012 at the hands of a former youth pastor (presumably Adams).
-This means that, even if their daughter was at the youngest youth group age when the suspected abuse occured, she would have easily been a legal adult at the time her counselor reported in 2024 (who was still required to report since the suspicions were from when she was a minor), and a legal adult while the Nichols were trying to get the church to take action against Adams on her behalf.
-Yet as the Nichols admit in the video that their adult daughter was not willing to report the abuse to authorities, but that they might be able to get her to cooperate because their relationship with her was “really good right now,” indicating that there had likely been ongoing relational difficulties between them.
+Importantly, the Nichols indicate that the suspected abuse occurred when their daughter was 11 or 12-years old, at the hands of a former youth pastor (presumably Adams).
+This means that she may have been a legal adult while the Nichols were trying to get the church to take action against Adams on her behalf (Update: the daughter was not an adult at the time of the bodycam discussion with the deputy).
+The Nichols admit in the video that their daughter was not willing to report the abuse to authorities, but that they might be able to get her to cooperate because their relationship with her was “really good right now,” indicating that there had likely been ongoing relational difficulties between them.

-At no point in the conversation with the officer do the Nichols indicate that their daughter is a legal adult.
+At no point in the conversation with the officer do the Nichols seem to indicate whether or not their daughter was a legal adult, although it’s possible the information was given but redacted from the footage.

 More than once, the Nichols indicate that they are seeking evidence to present to the church, yet they express reluctance to file an actual police report, which would place them in public record as reporting parties (presumably against the wishes of their daughter, who, according to them, explicitly did not want to report).
 Interestingly, Stephen Nichols says, “I almost wonder if we should just have a record that we reported this, even if it goes nowhere,” and after the officer reminds them that a police report would place them in the public record, Heidi Nichols requests (presumably in the interest of gathering evidence for the chuch) to take a picture with the officer, before explaining that they are trying to gather evidence to get the church to act.